charts

 overseerr.domain string "" The ingress domain name that hosts the Overseerr server.

-overseerr.ingress bool false Specifies whether Overseerr should be hosted using an Ingress.
+overseerr.ingress bool false Specifies whether the Overseerr service should be served publicly using an Ingress.

 plex.dataStorage string "" The amount of persistent storage allocated for the Plex data storage.